appdev-lessons/contact-book-first-database/content.md

 (6 rows)
 ```

 We now have a new database called "my_contact_book" ready to go.
-Let's "enter" our new database so that we can start creating data within it.
-To "enter" a specific database, we use the `\connect` command at the `postgres=#` prompt:
+Let's head in to our new database so that we can start creating data within it.
+To connect to a specific database, we use the `\connect` command at the `postgres=#` prompt:

 ```
 postgres=# \connect my_contact_book